awitzk/awitzk.github.io/README.txt

+Hello!
+This is my personal website.
+It's my first attempt at using html to build  site.

+I used this tutorial to start (https://gist.github.com/TylerFisher/6127328) and then I used a template for the general aesthetics.
+I was able to modify it and include lots of varied file types and links.

+Thanks for taking a look!

+- Andrés

+Credits:
 	Story by HTML5 UP
 	html5up.net | @ajlkn
 	Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

-Say hello to Story, a brand new responsive one-pager for HTML5 UP!
-Inspired by my work on Carrd*, Story is built to be extremely modular and tweakable, and as such is entirely built on reusable, insanely customizable elements (like "spotlight" and "gallery") that can be endlessly duplicated and tweaked into whatever you need to tell your story -- without, in many cases, touching *any* CSS.
-Check out index-demo.html for an interactive demo, and index.html for the actual template.
-Enjoy!

-Demo images** courtesy of Unsplash, a radtastic collection of CC0 (public domain) images you can use for pretty much whatever.

-PS: Delete index-demo.html and assets/js/demo.js when you're done messing with the demo as neither are needed in production :)

-(* = my other side project -- carrd.co)
-(** = not included)

-AJ
-aj@lkn.io | @ajlkn

-Credits:

-	Demo Images:
-		Unsplash (unsplash.com)

 	Icons:
 		Font Awesome (fontawesome.io)